APRamyaSree/SQL-/README.md

 usage of different aggregate functions like count, avg, sum etc having, group by  in the queries

-queries where Inner join can be used twice to get the required date
+Queries where Inner join can be used twice to get the required data